 Cloud AutoML Vision is ideal for custom image classification with user-provided, labeled training sets.
 The custom label detection feature in Cloud AutoML Vision returns user-defined labels included in the training set, which you can use to create custom image categories.

-If Vision API label detection does return appropriate labels for your categorization task, we recommend using Cloud AutoML Vision to train a custom image model.
+If Cloud Vision label detection does return appropriate labels for your categorization task, we recommend using Cloud AutoML Vision to train a custom image model.
 For more information, see Classifying images with Cloud AutoML Vision later in this document.

-Classifying images with the Vision API
+Classifying images with the Cloud Vision

 - Mapping a detected label to a predetermined category.